OLD ALBION TEACHES NEW TRICKS

-Spiced beef was scarlet-coloured, prepared in a very large joint as the British would say, a minimum 20 lbs in the old days.
-It was a dish intended as a set piece on a table festooned with roast goose and chestnut stuffing, roast turkey or sirloin of beef, baked apple, mince pudding or pie, baked ham, and other festive foods of the season.
+Once cooked, the spiced beef is scarlet, similar to corned or salt beef in this respect.
+It is best prepared in a large “joint”, as the British would say.
+Not less than 20 bovine lbs were deployed in the old days.
+Spiced beef was typically a set piece among festive dishes that might include roast goose with chestnut stuffing, roast turkey, sirloin of beef, baked apple, mince pudding or pie, and baked ham.

 Elizabeth David’s encomium on the dish showed her deep interest and respect for the traditional foods of Britain.
 She stated that the beef must be dry-cured, not brined, and that the character is vitally affected as a result.
 She specified, too, placing the meat in dry pickle for upwards of one month.